kayleejung/frontend-m2m/README.md

 ### Networking
 - Sync local data with remote server

+## View
+This can simply be thought of as what the user sees, or the user interface.
+All this component does is display information.
+There should be almost no logic in dealing with data processing or manipulation

+## Controller
+When the user interacts with the user interface, the controller either directs these actions to the view or the model.
+For instance, if the user is playing a game and clicks on a button, the user data will be sent to the model and the change in the appearance of the button will be sent to the view.

 ## Code Styles
 - Add the [Dokka](https://github.com/Kotlin/dokka) plugin before you start writing docstrings.
 - If you want to read the official documentation, click [here](https://kotlinlang.org/docs/reference/kotlin-doc.html).
 ### Class
 - for each class, make a new file
-- at the tope of the file, make a comment about what the class represents
+- at the top of the file, make a comment about what the class represents

 ### Method